 Need for a New Airport Terminal

-Why does Bermuda need a new Airport terminal facility?
+Why did Bermuda need a new Airport terminal facility?

-Can the existing terminal be further maintained and upgraded for longer term use instead?
+Could the old terminal have bene further maintained and upgraded for longer term use instead?

 Public Private Partnership (P3)